 |Formatting Message Text||Using Stationery||Adding a Signature|

-The text formatting toolbar displays above the input box.
-Use these tools to format the text of your signature.
+The formatting toolbar displays above the message box.

 At any point while typing the message text, you can use the formatting tools as you like.
 Here’s an example of what you can do.

 With a bit of formatting, the message looks much more interesting!